The RUN:ZEN team

 Stuart took up triathlon in 2005, before specializing in duathlon (run/bike/run).
 He went on to represent Great Britain as an age-group athlete at several international Championships.

 Stuart has been practicing meditation in the Chan (Chinese Zen) Buddhist tradition for over two decades and holds a postgraduate certificate in Buddhist Studies.
 He has participated in a variety of mindfulness programmes and is currently studying under the Teacher Training Pathway at Bangor University’s Centre for Mindfulness Research and Practice.
-He is also training as a teacher of Tai Chi Movements (TMW) for Wellbeing.
+He is also a qualified teacher of Tai Chi Movements for Wellbeing (TMW).

 For the last 15 years he has been teaching meditation at a local group of the Western Chan Fellowship in the Medway Towns.
 In more recent years, Stuart has deepened the connection between his sporting and mindfulness practices.
-In particular, he has investigated the application of mindfulness techniques as a means to help us re-inhabit our bodies.
+He has a particular interest in the application of mindfulness techniques and skills as a means to help us re-inhabit our bodies.

 Cesare is a registered teacher on the UK Mindfulness Network and has completed a Mindfulness Based Cognitive Therapy Teacher Training Retreat with the Oxford Mindfulness Centre of the University of Oxford.
 He has completed further training with the Mindfulness in Schools Project and in Mindfulness Based Compassionate Living with the Sussex Mindfulness Centre (NHS).
 He has been delivering mindfulness retreats, courses, training and workshops for the general public and a range of organisations since 2015.
 Cesare is also qualified as a Psychotherapeutic Counsellor (BACP) with Inter-Psyche (NHS), as a Teacher with a Post Graduate Certificate in Education from the Institute of Education, UCL and holds a Degree in Western Philosophy from King’s College, London.